 It is crucial for your pet to be healthy and properly vaccinated prior to departure.
 This is why, before we can complete your pet's health certificate, we must make sure that your pet is:

-For domestic travel, no matter the destination, any pet boarding an aircraft is legally required to have an up-to-date rabies vaccination, and a health certificate issued within 10 days of travel.
+For air travel, no matter the destination, any pet boarding an aircraft is legally required to have an up-to-date Rabies vaccination, and a health certificate.
 Airlines cannot admit animals without this paperwork, due to USDA regulations.

 For vehicle travel, motion sickness and travel anxiety are realities for many pets.
 Medication is an option to help with nausea and stress, but never give your pet medication before consulting with your veterinarian first.

 Pet Travel Checklist